Sacraments

 "Christ instituted the sacraments of the new law.
 There are seven: Baptism, Confirmation, the Eucharist, Penance, the Anointing of the Sick, Holy Orders and Matrimony.
 The seven sacraments touch all the stages and all the important moments of Christian life:1 they give birth and increase, healing and mission to the Christian's life of faith.
 There is thus a certain resemblance between the stages of natural life and the stages of the spiritual life."
 (CCC 1210).
-On this page you will find information about each of the Sacraments as well as instructions pertaining on how to prepare for them.

 Baptism